jgoulah/mastering-failure/oscon2015.md

 # How early do you hold them?

 early enough to be able to bail out or make major course corrections

+^ earlier is better, but probably once you have written a technical proposal, and possibly a prototype

 ---